Inna-Mazhorova/final_epam/README.md

 For security reasons import of os module and executing of exac and eval functions are prohibited.
 Default timeout for execution is 10 seconds.

+External source [edit_area](https://www.cdolivet.com/editarea/) is used for Python-code highlighting.

 The program could be run:
 - in a docker container;
 - via cloning this repository